-All German public universities and Universities of Applied Sciences (approx. 400) in the 16 German states have meanwhile abolished tuition fees for Germans and for foreigners.
-The approx. 16.000 different study courses offered tuition-free are of very high quality.
+Almost all German public universities and Universities of Applied Sciences (approx. 400) in the 16 German states have no tuition fees for Germans and for foreigners.
+Only the federal state of Baden-Wuerttemberg has recently introduced tuition fees for non-EU students.
+The approx. 19.000 different study courses are of very high quality.

-However, fees are charged for certain master's degree programs and some private universities also charge relatively high tuition fees.
+However, fees are charged for certain Master Degree programs and some private universities also charge relatively high tuition fees.

 The costs of living in Germany are equivalent to the European average.
 They are lower than in Scandinavian countries, but relatively high compared to many countries in Asia, Africa or Latin America.